slimrealm/eks-deployment-example/README.md

   - Waits for the LoadBalancer service to become available
   - Sends 20 consecutive HTTP requests to the exposed endpoint to demonstrate load balancing across the 3 pods (evidenced by different hostnames in the response)

-- #### IMPORTANT: EKS is not free tier in AWS, so don't forget to tear down when done
+- #### IMPORTANT: EKS is not free tier in AWS, so don't forget to tear down if just doing a temporary project / exercise
   ```eksctl delete cluster --name basic-node-app-cluster --region <AWS_REGION>```